linglingec/FSE-Project-Team1/README.md

 # FSE-Project-Team1

 # 0 Project description
-This repository provides an implementation of the method `deg2rad` that converts the degree value into radians via the formula:
+This repository provides an implementation of the function `deg2rad` that converts the degree value into radians via the formula:
 $\ 1 \ degree \ = \pi/180 \ radian$.

 # 1 Installation